Free UK Rental Value Checker

 Gross rental yield is the annual rent as a percentage of the property's purchase price.
 It tells you how much income your investment generates before costs.

-To calculate it, enter your property's purchase price in the optional field — our calculator will show the gross yield alongside your estimated rent.
+To calculate it, enter your property's purchase price in the optional field.
+The calculator will show the gross yield alongside your estimated rental value.

 Does EPC rating affect rent?